mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_FreewaterFlow.py ~/TractFlow_workspace/results > nohup_fwf.out &
 ```
-The 'results' folder of the run_TractFlow.py should be given as an argument.
-The input files for freewater_flow are copied to 'fwflow_input' in ~/TractFlow_workspace (parent directory of the results folder).
+The 'results' folder of run_TractFlow.py should be passed as an argument.
+The input files for freewater_flow are created in 'fwflow_input' in ~/TractFlow_workspace (parent directory of the results folder).

+### optional
 * The '--copy_local' option allows you to work in the local workspace specified by the '--workplace' option.
 The results files will be copied to the ~/TractFlow_workspace/results folder.
 ```
-# optional
 conda activate tractflow
 cd ~/TractFlowProc
 nohup ./run_FreewaterFlow.py ~/TractFlow_workspace/results \